 In the words of author and teacher, John Westerhoff, “We (Episcopalians) are a peculiar people whose spiritual arc bends more towards boundless hope and a reasonable faith than hardened surety and entrenched absolutism.”

 So, whether you are already an Episcopalian, or you are curious and inquiring about what it would be and feel like, we invite you to join us Sunday mornings at 8 am or 10:30 am, and Wednesdays at 10:30 am for worship between Labor Day and Memorial.
 Perhaps, you would consider joining one of our classes for Adults, Teens, and Children.
-We also have more than 30 Ministries that range from outdoor roadside beautification to serving as an ice-cream ambassador.
+We also have a broad range of Ministries that you can participate in from bible study to outdoor beautification.
 Why not try it out?